 Close of poll

-Other people who own or occupy land in the municipal area or are the nominated representatives of a corporate body which owns or occupies land in the municipal area, are also eligible to enrol, but must lodge an application with the General Manager.
+Other people who own or occupy land in the municipal area or are the nominated representatives of a corporate body which owns or occupies land in the municipal area, may also be eligible to enrol, but must lodge an application with the General Manager.

-Use this simple search tool to learn who currently represents you at each level of government.
+Use this simple search tool to see who currently represents you at each level of government.

 Check your enrolment, update your details, or enrol to vote...